unstable-errors/q-q/README.md

 # Documentation

 To compile/install/run q>q, you need rust, which you can install [here](https://www.rust-lang.org/tools/install).
 You will also need to run `git clone https://github.com/unstable-errors/q>q.git` if you're on Linux/MacOS.
 If you're on Windows download and unzip the zip file of the source code.
-Right now, we are still in pre-alpha, if we had releases yet, you would get the source code from the release, if you want to know if you can even compile it, if theres a little X symbol next to the commit, something went wrong with compiling it on one platform (or github actions is bugging try compiling it yourself anyways)
+If there is a release, get the source code (or the binary and run that!)

  - [Installing](#Installing)
  - [Compiling](#Compiling)